davepoon/blog/_posts/2016-01-25-overview-of-javascript-es6.md

 published: true
 ---

-ES6 is a major update to the JavaScript language, it now looks and feels modern, and the updated features fix many problems with the earlier JavaScript versions.
-If you want to keep your JavaScript developing skills up to date, this course, Rapid ES6 Training, will help you to do that.
-You'll cover major new features including Iterators, Generators, symbols, and a built-in Promise library.
-You'll also learn about arrays collections.
-Finally, you'll discover the new meta-programming features with the Reflect API and Proxy API.
-By the end of this course, you will have a foundational knowledge of one of the latest web language features, ES6, and you'll be able to use it to write your code better.
+ECMAScript 6 or ES6 is a major update to the JavaScript language, it now looks and feels modern, and the updated features fix many problems with the earlier JavaScript versions.
+ES6 provides a lot of new features including Iterators, Generators, symbols, and a built-in Promise library.

 <br />